backyardbiomech/pyExamScan_v2/Usage_Instructions.md

 # pyExamScan Usage Instructions

 pyExamScan has several modules, all accessible from the main control window.
 Currently, the software is not packaged as an app, so it must be started from the terminal.
-If you followed the Installation instructions carefully, you can start the app in several ways:
+If you followed the Installation instructions carefully, you can start the app as follows:

-1. There isn't a super easy way to open the application on mac, yet.
-2. Open your terminal or command line (on mac, cmd-space to search, find "terminal" and open the app).
+1. Open your terminal or command line (on mac, cmd-space to search, find "terminal" and open the app).
-    A) in Terminal, navigate to the folder you installed, `cd ~/Deskstop/pyexamscan_v2`
+2. in Terminal, navigate to the folder you installed,

-    then open the file
-    `./pyExamScan_v2.py`
+    ```bash
+    cd ~/Desktop/pyexamscan_v2
+    ```

+3. Run the program with

+    ```bash
+    python pyExamScan_v2.py
+    ```

-3. That will open a control window to load files and run the scanner.
+4. That will open a control window to load files and run the scanner.

 ## Making your key
-1. You can modify the included answer sheet files as described below.
-Once you are done, save a final version as a jpg.
+### Option 1 - fill in the bubbles:
-2. You are of course welcome to print this out and fill it out as the key.
-OR...
+1. Print out one of the answer sheets and fill it out as the key.
+Scan it with the exams as the first sheet in the stack **OR...**

+### Option 2 - let the software fill in the bubbles:
-3. Make a .csv file of your answers.
+1. Make a .csv file of your answers.
 You can do this in a spreadsheet or text editor.
-    A) All answers go in one column without a header, each row is another question
+    + All answers go in one column without a header, each row is another question
-    B) to leave a row blank, enter IGNORE
+    + to leave a row blank, enter IGNORE
-    C) Enter letters as capital letters, multiple answers not separated by spaces or commas.
+    + Enter letters as capital letters, multiple answers not separated by spaces or commas.
-    D) Export the file (or save as) and select .csv as your file format
+    + Export the file (or save as) and select .csv as your file format
-    E) For example, your table might look like
+    + For example, your table might look like

 ||
 |:---|